wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Come up with a few different project ideas.

-- Write up project ideas as a 1 sentence goal.
+- Write up each project idea as a 1 sentence goal.
 - Add additional clarifying sentences.

 Agree on one project idea with your teacher.
 Your teacher should make sure the project is something reasonable that can be accomplished in the time available.